Shape the creative and cultural landscape of the future.

 Applicants who have a completed Bachelor’s degree in any field (related or unrelated) with record of academic achievement equivalent to a UNSW credit average (65%) are eligible for admission into the full 2 year program.
 The 2 year program includes a foundational course component in Curating and Cultural Leadership.

-Applicants with a completed Honours degree in a related field (see above) will be granted admission into the 1 year advanced disciplinary component of program.
+Applicants with a completed Honours degree in a related field* will be granted admission into the 1 year advanced disciplinary component of program.

-Those applying without a Bachelor’s degree or a Bachelor’s degree completed more than 10 years ago can be admitted into the Graduate Certificate of Cultural Leadership by the Program Director on the basis of relevant industry experience.
+Those applying without a Bachelor’s degree or a Bachelor’s degree completed more than 10 years ago can be admitted into the Graduate Certificate of Cultural Leadership through a request for Recognition of Prior Learning (RPL).
 Students who complete the requirements for the Graduate Certificate or Graduate Diploma with a record of achievement equivalent to a UNSW credit average (65%) are eligible for admission into the Master’s program with full credit for courses already completed.

 Entry Score Calculator